edwardtanguay/starters-frontend/README.md

 # starters-frontend

-The frontend to starters.tanguay.eu which offers templates and mini-frameworks to expedite your coding.
+The frontend to starters.tanguay.eu which offers templates and frameworks to expedite your coding.

 ## install